How to: Upload (Basic)

 c2c.upload_chunk(chunk, chunk_url, mimetype)

-This example does not include any error handling or parallelism, which will be covered in the and error handling and advanced upload guides, respectively.
+This example demonstrates the basic flow without error handling or parallel uploads, which will be covered in the error handling and advanced uploads guides.